Thelymitra pulcherrima Jeanes

 Bloom Time: Winter

-Thelymitra pulcherrima is a small, up to 6 inches (15 cm) tall, cold terrestrial orchid with a single upright leaf, broad, lobed, purplish, and twisted into a spiral.
-It blooms in winter with an erect flower spike, up to 13.8 inches (35 cm) long with 1 to 7 flowers, up to 1.4 inches (3.5 cm) in diameter.
+Thelymitra pulcherrima is a small terrestrial orchid with a single upright leaf, broad, lobed, purplish, and twisted into a spiral.
+It grows up to 6 inches (15 cm) tall and blooms in winter with an erect, up to 13.8 inches (35 cm) long flower spike with 1 to 7 flowers up to 1.4 inches (3.5 cm) across.
 The flowers usually have three pink petals and three red-yellow sepals.

 How to Grow and Care